-If you purchase batteries, electronics, hazardous and special products or tires in Ontario, you may see an extra charge added to your receipt called an environmental fee, resource recovery fee, environmental handling fee, tire handling fee, eco-fee, recycling fee or something similar.
+In Ontario, if you purchase batteries, electronics, household hazardous and special products, lighting, tires, or materials that end up in your Blue Box, you may see an extra charge added to your receipt called an environmental fee, resource recovery fee, environmental handling fee, tire handling fee, eco-fee, recycling fee or something similar.

 These fees may be applied at the discretion of businesses to cover their costs related to recycling their products.

 The Resource Productivity and Recovery Authority does not charge or mandate that businesses charge environmental fees, nor do we set the amount of the fee to be charged.
-The regulations that detail the obligations for recycling batteries, electronics, hazardous and special products and tires also do not require the use of these fees.
+The regulations that detail the obligations for recycling batteries, Blue Box materials, electronics and lighting, hazardous and special products and tires also do not require the use of these fees.

-It is up to each business to decide whether to charge environmental fees on batteries, electronics or tires and determine what amount the fee should be to recover their recycling costs.
+It is up to each business to decide whether to charge environmental fees on their products and determine what amount the fee should be to recover their recycling costs.

 What you need to know about environmental fees